Poldark wouldn’t be Poldark without its glistening blue waters, its craggy cliffs and its sweeping expanses of romantic Cornish countryside.

-It seems Aidan Turner’s Ross Poldark is particularly fond of clifftops and beaches.
+Aidan Turner’s Ross Poldark is particularly fond of clifftops and beaches.
 That’s understandable when you consider Cornwall’s gorgeous seaside locations.

 With a huge expanse of golden sand and grass tufted dunes, Holywell Bay has made several appearances – with encounters between Ross, Demelza and George Warleggan, and horseback races between Dwight and Caroline.
 You may also have stopped its iconic twin-peaked Gull Rock, which sits just off shore.

 Also featuring heavily is Porthcurno, which stands in for Nampara Cove.
 Here, producers found a beach with soft white sand, turquoise water and high cliffs on both sides.

 You may remember Porthgwarra from that classic scene when Ross took a swim in the crystal clear water – while Demelza spies from the cliff tops.
 A peaceful spot with plenty of wildflowers and birdlife, Porthgwarra is at the heart of the St Aubyn Estates and is also home to the tunnel where Ross stored his boat.

 The team also took a trip to Kynance Cove, which is one of Cornwall’s most famous beaches and proves great aerial shots and clifftop riding scenes.

 Talking of clifftops: nearby to Porthgwarra is Gwennap Head, a headland with panoramic vistas across the Penwith peninsula.
 This is the scene for many a romantic horseback ride.

 Producers also made use of the windswept headland at Predannack Wollas, the cliff tops at Park Head near Porthcothan, and Levlizzick in North Cornwall.

 Where was Poldark filmed in the West Country?